 - Publications, meeting minutes, correspondence, photographs, etc. of the student body, its government, various student organizations, societies and clubs, and alumni groups

-- Publications by and about Concordia College (e. g., programs, brochures, clippings from local newspapers, newsletters, etc.)
+- Publications by and about Benedictine University (e. g., programs, brochures, clippings from local newspapers, newsletters, etc.)

 - Biographical information on administrators, faculty, staff, and alumni of the college.